The Emotional Value (EV) round

 At the top of the page, the participants can see round and bid details including the entitled percentage of allocation for each divisee.
 Note that they can also see, how many credits have been spent and how many are remaining in their own bidding.
 No one else; not the Administrator or other Divisees can see round information of the bidder.

-Ending an Emotional Value round
+How to end an Emotional Value round

 The round automatically closes at the date and time established when the administrator set up the round ("Ending time").